 - Conversion rate went from 1% to almost 20%

-Another example comes from a SaaS company who used a single step popup form before working with us:
+Another example comes from a SaaS company who used a one-step popup form before working with us:

-We switched things up and asked some preliminary questions that actually didn’t matter to the sales team.
-It was our goal to get the visitor to micro convert before asking for their contact information.
+We switched things up and asked some preliminary questions to get the visitor to micro convert.
+The questions didn’t even matter to the sales team, we just needed a “Yes” before asking for their contact information.